In Memory of Poet, ‘Annah Sobelman January 16, 1954 – July 31, 2017

 Once again we want to acknowledge the extraordinary contribution 3: A Taos Press offers to the world of poetry, its philosophy to “illuminate history, both universal and private, reaching for the highest level of art, both in the poetry and book design.
 3: A Taos Press remains true to the beauty of the word and the beauty of the work.”

-Editors Catherine Strisik and William Barnes were recently named finalists for the New Mexico/Arizona Book Awards, Catherine in the category of Poetry and Will in the category of First Book.
+Editor, Catherine Strisik’s second book, The Mistress was recently honored with the 2017 New Mexico/Az Book Award in Poetry; with Essay/Review Editor William Barnes’ The Ledgerbook being named as a finalist for First Book Award.
 Each book, The Mistress and The Ledgerbook are published by 3: A Taos Press, as well as co-editor Veronica Golos’ third collection, Rootwork.

 Seshat, whose image introduces the journal, is the Ancient Egyptian goddess of wisdom, knowledge, and writing.
 She was known by the epithet “Mistress of the House of Books” because she looked after the library of the gods and was the patron of all earthly libraries.
 She was also patron of all forms of writing.